emw7/flexms/extra/examples/ex-platform-log-spring-tracing/README.md

 </dependency>
 ```

-Following is the output of an execution of the example with this configuration:
+Following is the output of an example execution with this configuration:
 - com.github.emw7.platform.log.trace-data-not-available-label=N/A.

 The rest of the section will refer to this output as a reference to explain some concepts.